-Lorenzo Cegan Saggioro is looking for information for two Mosquito airmen buried in Padua in Italy.
+Two Mosquito airmen are buried in Padua in Italy.
 They were from 256 Squadron of Fighter Command.
-Their names were:

 Pilot Officer Roy James George Beard – Pilot